Meet the 2025 Winner: William Bain, MD

 - The awardee must be a Primary or Secondary AII member.

-- The awardee must be an Instructor level or Assistant Professor level (or equivalent) at the time of nomination.
+- The awardee must be an Instructor, Assistant Professor, or equivalent at the time of nomination.

-- Limited to nominees that are ≤ 12 years from terminal doctoral degree (PhDs) or completion of medical fellowship training (MDs or MD/PhDs).
-Individual waivers of time rule will require a written statement as to the reason for waiver and will be considered on a case by case basis.
+- Nominees must be ≤ 12 years from their terminal doctoral degree (PhD) or completion of medical fellowship training (MD, MD/PhD).
+Individual waivers of the time rule will require a written statement as to the reason for the waiver and will be considered on a case-by-case basis.

 - Previous awardees are not eligible for the same award.